What They Are and How to Choose Them

 Executor

 An executor is a person or entity responsible for managing the estate of a deceased person.
-The executor is responsible for ensuring the wishes of the deceased are carried out and is typically appointed by an individual in their will.
-An executor has a legal obligation to act in the best interest of the estate and its beneficiaries when distributing the estate’s assets.
+The executor, typically appointed by an individual in their will, is responsible for ensuring the wishes of the deceased are carried out.
+An executor has a legal obligation to act in the best interests of the estate and its beneficiaries when distributing the estate’s assets.

 When naming an executor, it’s important to choose someone who is trustworthy, responsible, organized and capable of handling complex financial situations.
 You may want to choose someone with a financial or legal background who can help navigate the various challenges of liquidating an estate.